-The visionary New York surgeon Robert Tuttle Morris (1857-1945), blessed with abundant energy and sagacity, was a gifted writer and dedicated naturalist.
-Updated edition of 1935 classic plus unpublished chapters.
+A Surgeon’s Story is the life of the visionary New York surgeon Robert Tuttle Morris (1857-1945).
+Blessed with abundant energy and sagacity, he was a gifted writer and dedicated naturalist.
+This is an updated edition of the 1935 classic with unpublished chapters.

 “This is not a textbook but an arresting account of medicine and society in the not too distant past.”
 Howard W. Jones, Jr

+In Vitro Fertilization Comes to America is told by a pioneer.
 The scourge of infertility defeated doctors down the ages.
-Soon after a breakthrough with IVF by Edwards & Steptoe in England, the Drs Joneses launched the first IVF program in America in retirement.
+Soon after a breakthrough with IVF by Edwards & Steptoe in England, the Drs.
+Joneses launched the first IVF program in America in their retirement.

 “Beautiful poetry” Kelly (Amazon)

-Gordon Burness (1928-2015) lived quietly in London, leaving no large footprint in history, yet as a great amateur he gave us poems and other artist endeavors to celebrate the outdoors and quirks of human nature.
+Various Verses is a short anthology compiled posthumously for Gordon Burness (1928-2015).
+He lived quietly in London, leaving no large footprint in history, yet a great amateur, he left poems and other artistic endeavors to celebrate the outdoors and quirks of human nature.

 Another series of essays about science and nature